-In addition to the sports clubs available, we also offer a wide range of other activities such as chess, choir, coding, scrabble, sewing, French and Spanish clubs.
-Some of these are run by external providers and incur a session fee.
+In addition to the sports clubs available, we also offer recorder, African drumming, choir, Scratch coding, maths, drama, Scrabble, sewing, science, French and Spanish clubs.
+Some clubs are run by external providers and incur a session fee.

-Our School Council, which is made up of elected representatives from each class, meet on a weekly basis to discuss school issues and organise charity and whole school fundraising events.
+Our School Council, which is made up of elected representatives from each class, meets on a weekly basis to discuss school issues and organise charity fundraising events.